 Easy peasy fruit kabobs are a great way to wrap up any outdoor barbecue celebration.

 After the feasting is over, let the real fun begin by arranging party games and activities for kids of all ages.
 Consider a traditional game of horseshoes, a water balloon toss, a team relay race, --or if the theme is Hawaiian -- how about a backyard hula dancing competition?

 Elsewhere around the Web, find more tips for planning your next barbecue party including advice and resources for creating invitations, party activities, games, and recipes with more barbecue party ideas just up ahead ...have fun!

 Girls at the Grill - "A girls site for all things grillin'" offers tips and tricks from what to wear - to what to grill.
-Get information on grills and hardware, recipes, menu ideas, a 'libation station' for what to wash it all down with, and don't miss a downloadable activity book to help get the kids involved.
+Get information on grills and hardware, recipes, menu ideas, and a 'libation station' for what to wash it all down with.